 So, now since I have established that the Batman is a pretty bad detective in this film, I will move on to the second problem I had with this film.
 The Riddler changes his stripes and motivation at the end of the movie.
 For the entire first 2 hours of the film he is a bad guy killing serial murderer who is driven to bring all of the corrupt politicians and crime bosses out into the light for all to see.
 In fact, when we finally meet him face to face and Batman talks to him, we find out that he sees himself as the same as Batman.
 The brains to his brawn.
 I loved this twist on the Riddler and they gave him a frightening almost Jigsaw-esc feel.

 But, once he is unmasked, he is nothing more than an accountant who decided to become a vigilante.
 He has no ties or relationship to the people he is killing other than he is an orphan who feels like the establishment gave him a raw deal.
 This makes him completely unfulfilling to me as a character.
 There is no pay off in anyway for his involvement in the story.
 He is simply a psychopath who wanted to make a name for himself and nothing more.
 His motives are pretty week, but they were enough for me, that is, until he completely changed in the last act.
 Once he gives himself up and talks to Batman, you find out that he still has one last riddle that wasn't solved.
-What is that, that he is going to destroy the city and unleash the underground army he has been amassing of right wing NRA nuts that follow him on social media.
+What is that?
+It's that he is going to destroy the city and unleash an army of right wing NRA nuts that have been following him on social media.

 All in all, it was a decent film that had the potential to be a great film.
 If the writers, editors and director had made a few better choices, I feel it would have been on par with the Dark Knight, but it isn't even on par with The Dark Knight Rises, which was the weakest of Nolan's films.
 In truth, for me it is probably one of my least favorite Batman films.
 Yes it is better than the last two of the 90's films, but not as good as any of the others.
 It certainly isn't as good as any of the animated films and I would recommend all of them before I recommend this film.
 All in all, it was Hollywood's meddling and a complete lack of understanding about the Character of both Batman and Bruce Wayne that made this film less then what it could and should have been.